 Red is a popular color for branding as it represents warmth, passion, and excitement — great attributes of leading restaurants.
-The solid background makes the font and icon pop, which, along with all caps, makes it easy to read and highly visible.
-The white font represents cleanliness and hygiene.
+The solid background makes the white lettering and the yellow icon pop.
+The capital letters and thick, rounded strokes of the Dosis typeface make the name easy to read.

 This logo will work well with flame-grilled foods, especially Indian or Mexican cuisine, where chilies are key ingredients.
-The white font is prominent on the very modern, solid black background, representing strength and power — characteristics that will be associated with your brand.
+The white Mirza Bold font, which is inspired by Arabic and Persian aesthetics, is highly legible on the black background and adds to the liveliness of the logo.

 How do I create a restaurant logo?

 - Determine what your brand identity will be.

 - Look at what your competitors are doing and use this for inspiration.

 - Find the right type of icon that represents your restaurant.